-Written by Ryan on Wednesday the 15th of March 2017.
+Written by Active Minds on Wednesday the 15th of March 2017.

 Mother’s Day is a time dedicated to celebrating and pampering your lovely mum.
 But for those of us whose mothers are living with dementia, this day can be particularly difficult and it can be hard to find suitable ways to recognise the occasion.
 We’ve compiled a list of activities that you and your mum might enjoy on the 26th March: